liftbridge-io/liftbridge/documentation/authentication_authorization.md

 - In order to use `cursor`, the client must also have permissions on stream `__cursors`.
 - `policy.csv` is the local file to store authorization policy.
 A corrupted file may result in API fails to server requests (due to policy configuration errors), or API crashes ( if the `policy.csv` is totally corrupted).

 As mentioned, currently Liftbridge does not sync policies acrosss server nodes in the cluster, so the permission is given local on the given server node.
 To add/remove a policy, the `policy.csv` file has to be modified manually.
-However, as Liftbridge does reload the file on the flight, the server does not have to be restarted after changes applied on `policy.csv` file.
+Liftbridge currently does not reload the file on the flight.

 ### Permission reload